 9. Always notify the Center for Global Engagement within 10 days of a change of address or telephone number, we will update the information in SEVIS.

 10. Leave the country within 15 days after withdrawal from classes.

 - WORK OFF CAMPUS unless you have the necessary authorization printed and signed on the back of your form I-20 from a staff member of the Center for Global Engagement (may do Curricular Practical Training after two semesters with authorization).

 - WORK ON CAMPUS more than 20 hours per week while school is in session.

 - Take a leave of absence, drop below a full-time student load, begin an internship, or Curricular Practical Training, without receiving approval on the form I-20.

-- Have anyone but a staff member of the Institute for International Studies (Designated School Official) sign the form I-20.
+- Have anyone but a staff member of the Center for Global Engagement (Designated School Official) sign the form I-20.

-Once you have completed or terminated your program, or have failed to maintain legal student status, you can no longer legally enter the U.S. with your form I-20 and a staff member of the Institute for International Studies can no longer sign those documents.
+Once you have completed or terminated your program, or have failed to maintain legal student status, you can no longer legally enter the U.S. with your form I-20 and a staff member of the Center for Global Engagement can no longer sign those documents.